NeuroTechX/ntx_slack_archive/eegdata.md

  >/raw_fft0 -&gt; /alpha_absolute feels like it should be the simplest, but calculating alpha power from each /raw_fft0 doesn't match the /alpha_absolute emitted just after:

+7/4/2017 7:13 PM

+ **pat** :

+ >is there usually averaging added to alphas to smooth them out over time?